 Since I quite enjoyed reading a more modern novel in this series a few months earlier, I was eager to read one of them as soon as possible.
 And, since Jacqueline Rayner’s 2007 novel “Doctor Who: The Last Dodo” involved both a dodo and time travel (the very idea brought back very fond memories of reading one of Jodi Taylor’s “Chronicles Of St.Mary’s” novels), I ended up choosing it.

 Interestingly, although this novel is based on an older version of the “Doctor Who” TV series (the version starring David Tennant and Freema Aygeman), it can still be enjoyed if you haven’t seen the show – since the earlier parts of the novel explain/recap all of the important elements of the TV series.

-Anyway, let’s take a look at “The Afterblight Chronicles: Kill Or Cure”.
+So, let’s take a look at “Doctor Who: The Last Dodo”.
 Needless to say, this review may contain some SPOILERS.

 The novel begins in Mauritius in 1681, with a scene showing a dodo fleeing from hungry sailors who have recently found the island.
 When the dodo realises that she is the only dodo left on the island, two people in green shirts suddenly appear and rescue her.

 Then we flash forwards to 2007, Martha is standing around inside the TARDIS and trying to make a decision.
 The Doctor has told her that the TARDIS can take her anywhere in time and space and this has left Martha frozen with indecision.
 Eventually, she suggests visiting the zoo – which prompts something of a self-righteous lecture from the Doctor about why he doesn’t like zoos.
 So, after happening to notice that the Doctor is using a dodo feather as a bookmark, Martha suggests going back in time to see the dodos before they became extinct.